 Check out these articles: “Why Living Near Water Iis Good For Your Mind” , “Being Near A body Of Water Makes Us Calmer And Healthier, Science Shows” and “Living Near Water Is Extremely Good For Your Health”.

 Are you drawn to the water?
 Can you imagine how better your life might be like living mere minutes from Lake Ontario, close enough for a daily dip?!
-Check out this A Hide ‘N Seek Sanctuary In The Beach, now offered for sale at $1,799,000!!
+Check out this A Hide ‘N Seek Sanctuary In The Beach, originally offered for sale at $1,799,000 but now SOLD!!

 If you enjoyed this blog and you're interested in Toronto's Harbourfront, you might also like the following Urbaneer.com blogs: